bogzbonny/yeehaw/README.md

 ## Planned
  - Put a whole dang yeehaw-TUI into a Stateful ratatui widget
+ - mini-TUIs in the CLI (aka. without taking up the whole screen)
  - accordion stack container
  - hover comments anywhere
  - vertical tabs (like brave browser)